Ants

 How Ants Enter Your Home

 Ants often enter homes and businesses in search of food, water, and shelter.
-Cracks in windows and doors, gaps in foundations, and other small openings provide easy access for ants to infiltrate your space.
+Cracks in windows and doors, gaps in foundations, and other small openings provide easy access for them to infiltrate your space.
 They are especially attracted to food scraps and sugary substances, so it’s important to clean up food spills and store food in airtight containers.

 Preventing Ant Infestations